hdShang/arxiv-daily/docs/cs-CV/2025-10-22/papers/251019654v2-from-forecasting-to-planning-policy-world-model-for-collaborative-st.md

 ---
 layout: default
-title: From Forecasting to Planning: Policy World Model for Collaborative State-Action Prediction
+title: "From Forecasting to Planning: Policy World Model for Collaborative State-Action Prediction"
 ---

 # From Forecasting to Planning: Policy World Model for Collaborative State-Action Prediction